GLD5000/gld-issues/README.md

 - #### Categories

-  Issue labels are used to make collaspible categories for issues that can be easily added to
+  Issue labels are used to make collaspible categories for issues that can be easily added to with one-click.

+- #### One-click filtering

+  The category section features progress bars showing the proportion of issues that are completed, blocked, progressing or testing.
+Clicking on a category will filter issues so that only that category can be seen.

+- #### View modes

+  Change view mode to view issues either by category, deadline or open status.

+- #### Filter Titles

+  Start typing to filter titles by keyword across categories.